 Even though my volleyball coach husband and basketball coach dad could never successfully teach me to play sports (not even if my life depended on it), I still try to apply wisdom to my art career from both of their examples on and off the court like thinking outside the box, discipline, character, integrity, perspective, hard work, being a good teammate, and doing something you love.

 Tori Higa has considered herself to be an artist for as long as she can remember.
 She has known since high school that she wanted to be a wife and mother with a creative career from home.
 She holds a degree in art from Pepperdine University and has done everything from creating carpet patterns to illustrating greeting cards to creating art for the wall art industry.
 Her work has been sold in Anthropologie, Homegoods, and T.J.
 Maxx Online.
 Some of her greeting card designs were even featured on the O List of Oprah Magazine.
 She has recently started to pair her art with words she has written for kids.
 It has been a dream come true to be able write and illustrate children’s picture books and help point kids to Christ.
 The Christmas Color is her debut children’s picture book (published by Little Lamb Books and due to be released in October 2020) and she couldn’t be more thankful for the opportunity.
-Tori currently lives in Southern California with her husband of eighteen years, Branden, two kids, Kai (12) and Maile (9), and a playful puppy named Edie.
+Tori currently lives in Southern California with her husband of nineteen years, Branden, two kids, Kai (12) and Maile (9), and a playful puppy named Edie.

 What I Believe

 I believe in taking time to smell the roses.